Colin Reilly

-Colin Reilly (born 4 September 1982, in Bellshill) is an English professional footballer who plays as a midfielder.
+Colin Reilly (born 4 September 1982) is a Scottish football manager and former professional footballer who played as a midfielder.
+He was most recently the manager of West of Scotland Football League club Arthurlie.

 Career

 Reilly began his professional career with Dundee United but failed to make an appearance and was released in April 2002.
 Reilly went on trial with Morton in July 2002 and signed for them shortly afterwards.
 In Reilly's third match, he was involved in a "knee-high" tackle which saw him seriously injure former Dundee United teammate Sean O'Connor, earning a red card in the process.
 Reilly played just another four matches, with his final appearance coming in November 2002.
-After leaving Morton, Reilly moved to South Africa.